8 Tips for a Successful Software Technology Rollout

 - Indicate your interest to take part in beta programs (these are programs run to test a software with users before it is complete – getting feedback confirms the product meets users needs and captures ideas for any final improvements).

 - Submit product feedback (positive and negative) directly to your Customer Success Team.

 - Indicate your interest to join your technology partner’s advisory board (if available).

 Keep in mind that while a technology firm won’t build your idea the next day, the feedback may be incorporated into a wider conversation about product strategy and how client needs can be best served.

 Change is often uncomfortable, but that does not make it any less essential.
-Commercial real estate firms need to adopt new technology to stay competitive, and a smooth roll-out is critical to ensuring the overall success of any new software.
+Commercial real estate firms need to adopt new technology to stay competitive, and a smooth software rollout is critical to ensuring the overall success of any new software.
 Challenging the status quo and setting solid objectives from the outset, along with consistently communicating with your organization are good places to start.